HarvestersCrew/CorpusHarvester/cli/README.md

 - `apis` : Api function.
     - `list` : Api list
+    - `--name ""` : Specify a api
-        - `--db` : Search specific parameter for the database.
+        - `--db` : Show specific parameter for the database.
-        - `--web` : Search specific parameter for the web.
+        - `--web` : Show specific parameter for the web.

 - `corpus` : Corpus function.
     - `create`̀ Allow us to create a corpus with a given `--name`.